|Nutrition Facts (per serving)|

 Unchlorinated water is best to use as the chlorine will also change the flavor.
 Or, dechlorinate tap water by bringing it to a boil, then cooling it.

-- 3/4 cup sugar
+3/4 cup sugar

-- 1 large lime
+1 large lime

-- 1 orange
+1 large orange

-- 4 bay leaves
+4 leaf bay leaves

-- 1 tablespoon thyme (dried)
+1 tablespoon dried thyme

-- Pour this mixture into a large pot.
+Pour this mixture into a large pot.
 Add the remaining water (cold) and refrigerate the brine until it is completely cooled.

-- If you are using a frozen turkey, it must be completely defrosted before brining.
+If using a frozen turkey, it must be completely defrosted before brining.
 Place the poultry and brine in a large plastic container.
 The poultry should be fully surrounded by the brine.
 Keep the turkey refrigerated throughout the brining time.
 Brine for 1 hour per pound.
 Do not brine for more than 24 hours.
+Thoroughly rinse all the brine from the turkey before cooking.
+Otherwise, there will be a salty flavor to the turkey.

-You won't need to salt any stuffing you put into the turkey as it will be well-seasoned by the turkey juices during roasting.
-If you are using a turkey rub, you can omit the salt.
+- If you are using a turkey rub, you can omit the salt.
 The drippings will be salty, so you may need to adjust seasonings when using them to make gravy.